MCP Dev Setup: Anaconda, uv, and Claude

 Installing Anaconda

-Anaconda is a Python/R data-science distribution with built-in package and environment management.
-It gives you conda, a clean way to isolate the Python version this course uses (3.11+).
+Anaconda is a Python and R data-science distribution with built-in package and environment management.
+It gives us conda, a clean way to isolate the Python version this course uses (3.11+).

 Download the installer for your operating system from the official Anaconda download page.